 For the Purpose of this standard, the following terms and definitions shall apply.

-3.1 Maṇikkaṭai nūl

-A unique diagnostic strategy/tool that is used to predict certain clinical features (Mukkuṟṟam level disorders which is reflected in constitutional make (capta tātu) and expressed as symptoms, diseases, or incurable signs) occurring in an individual based on the antebrachial circumference variations correlated with fingerbreadth measurements.
+3.1 Maṇikkaṭai nūl — A unique diagnostic strategy/tool that is used to predict certain clinical features (Mukkuṟṟam level disorders which is reflected in constitutional make (capta tātu) and expressed as symptoms, diseases, or incurable signs) occurring in an individual based on the antebrachial circumference variations correlated with fingerbreadth measurements.

-3.2 Maṇikkaṭai

-The term “Maṇi” denotes wrist and “kaṭai” means end measures.
+3.2 Maṇikkaṭai — The term “Maṇi” denotes wrist and “kaṭai” means end measures.
 The measure of the wrist (circumference) obtained at the antebrachial point by using a nūl.

-3.3 Nūl

-Suitable non elastic thread/ rope with specifications as mentioned in 4.1.1.
+3.3 Nūl — Suitable non elastic thread/ rope with specifications as mentioned in 4.1.1.

-3.4 Virar kaṭai

-The term “Virar” denotes finger and “kaṭai” means end measures.
+3.4 Virar kaṭai — The term “Virar” denotes finger and “kaṭai” means end measures.
 The measure of the mediolateral breadth/width of individual finger unit using a nūl.

-3.5 Finger Breadth (FB)

-One full breadth of the finger is taken into consideration for FB and the readings of each FB (unit) are divided into 4 units, quarter measurement (¼), half (½), three quarters (¾), and full breadth.
+3.5 Finger Breadth (FB) — One full breadth of the finger is taken into consideration for FB and the readings of each FB (unit) are divided into 4 units, quarter measurement (¼), half (½), three quarters (¾), and full breadth.

-3.6 Calculation of Finger Breadth (FB)

-Unit of measure calculating the mediolateral width of one extended finger (palm-side).
+3.6 Calculation of Finger Breadth (FB) — Unit of measure calculating the mediolateral width of one extended finger (palm-side).

-3.7 Nāṉku viṟal kaṭai (4 Finger Breadth)

-The mediolateral width of the 4-extended fingers (palm-side) of the patient.
+3.7 Nāṉku viṟal kaṭai (4 Finger Breadth) — The mediolateral width of the 4-extended fingers (palm-side) of the patient.

-3.8 Ideal point of Nāṉku viṟal kaṭai (4 Finger Breadth) measurement

-The middle location of the four fingers where the nūl (thread) is placed to measure the Nāṉku viṟal kaṭai.
+3.8 Ideal point of Nāṉku viṟal kaṭai (4 Finger Breadth) measurement — The middle location of the four fingers where the nūl (thread) is placed to measure the Nāṉku viṟal kaṭai.

-3.9 Antebrachial point (ABP)

-The point at the forearm/antebrachium where the circumference is measured using the nūl (thread).
+3.9 Antebrachial point (ABP) — The point at the forearm/antebrachium where the circumference is measured using the nūl (thread).
 It is an important point in the forearm (Ante brachial region) which is used to measure the Ante brachial circumference.
 The length of the four finger breadths is measured back from the wrist line to reach this focus.

-3.10 Antebrachial Circumference (ABC)

-The circumference of ABP as measured using the nūl.
+3.10 Antebrachial Circumference (ABC) — The circumference of ABP as measured using the nūl.
 Further, the length obtained in the nūl is converted into number of FBU to assess readings.

-3.11 Anatomical Point for Nāṉku viṟal kaṭai (4 finger breadth) Measurement

-Nāṉku viṟal kaṭai (4 finger breadth) as referred to in the Operational definitions 3.8.
+3.11 Anatomical Point for Nāṉku viṟal kaṭai (4 finger breadth) Measurement — Nāṉku viṟal kaṭai (4 finger breadth) as referred to in the Operational definitions 3.8.

-3.12 Anatomical Point for Maṇikkaṭai (Wrist Circummetric) Measurement

-Antebrachial point as referred to in the Operational definitions 3.9.
+3.12 Anatomical Point for Maṇikkaṭai (Wrist Circummetric) Measurement — Antebrachial point as referred to in the Operational definitions 3.9.

 4 REQUIREMENTS